Ofir-G/presentions/README.md

 ### Subjects
 - **Anti-Virus**
-software analysis (how it works, what does it do), types of maleware
+Software analysis (how it works, what does it do), types of maleware

 - **Airless tires - innovation analysis**
 Disruption model, Business Canvas, PEST model, Startegic Canvas, Six Path model